Justice, Equity, Diversity and Inclusion

 Establishment of Justice, Equity, Diversity and Inclusion work in Missoula County: In 2021, Missoula County hired an equity coordinator to evaluate Missoula County systems and processes with a concentration on social equity.
 This employee ensures the services the County provides meet the needs of everyone in the community to improve the culture of Missoula County and provide ongoing organizational transformations.
 To do this, Missoula County passed a resolution to work to create a Justice, Equity, Diversity and Inclusion Advisory Board, and the County passed Resolution 2021-087 establishing its commitment to the principles of justice, equity, diversity and inclusion.
 Learn more at http://missoula.co/jedi.

-JEDI Advisory Board: The JEDI advisory board will guide and support county and city government on issues, policies, programs, services and other opportunities to help ensure all residents have equitable and just access to public resources.
-To achieve its goals, the board will be comprised of community members who are less likely to have representation in government or policy.
+JEDI Advisory Board: The JEDI advisory board guides and supports county and city government on issues, policies, programs, services and other opportunities to help ensure all residents have equitable and just access to public resources.
+To achieve its goals, the board is comprised of community members who are less likely to have representation in government or policy.
 This includes, but is not limited to, those who live in rural areas, race, gender, age, religion, sexual orientation, ethnicity, national origin, socioeconomic status, language and physical ability.
 See updates on the board’s development.

 The Confederated Salish and Kootenai Tribes (CSKT) and the Séliš-Ql̓ispé Culture Committee joined Missoula County, the City of Missoula, the Montana Department of Transportation and others on Indigenous Peoples Day 2022 to officially name and dedicate Beartracks Bridge on Higgins Avenue.
 Hundreds of community members joined the dedication, procession and powwow.
 Learn more about the renaming and event.
 CSKT has made this powwow an annual event in Caras Park on Indigenous Peoples Day.